 Tacos are yummy.
 Dragons are fun.
 Combine the two and you get the imaginative book Dragons Love Tacos.
 The book is a staple in our home reading library and one that the kids inevitably drag out after our weekly Taco Tuesday dinners.
 So, what better way to promote learning than to plug into a favorite book using this Taco Math Game for Toddlers and Preschoolers.

-Dragons Love Tacos Math Game Learning Objectives
+Dragons Love Tacos Counting Game Learning Objectives

 Using literature to promote and introduce learning activities can help to give the intended lesson objectives more relevance to children.